 The biggest cyber-attack of 2016 was the Distributed Denial of Service attack at DNS service provider DYN, causing internet outage in the US and Europe.
 Big Data technology enabled DYN to block the first cyber-attack within 2 hours, the second attack in 1 hour and finally with predictive technology, DYN was able to shield the third attack without affecting its customers.

 Organizations undergoing a digitization shift in multiple platforms, deal with higher chances of having weak security points that become targets for hackers to steal data.
-Conventional data security tools fail to protect volume, variety and velocity of data generation.
-Therefore, companies should invest in a big data security system to stay a step ahead in the battle against cyber threats.
+Conventional data security tools fail to protect volume, variety, and velocity of data generation.
+Therefore, companies should invest in a big data security system and data forensics to stay a step ahead in the battle against cyber threats.

 Axtria delivers a best-in-class data infrastructure platform for the life sciences and the financial services industries.
 Data security experts at Axtria implement Big Data, machine learning, cognitive computing and AI solutions for cyber defense.
 We deliver secured cloud solutions with encrypted data storage and crypto cloud computing.
 Recognizing cyber threats to the healthcare industries, Axtria has platforms, in compliance with HIPAA standards, for secured data sharing across organizational boundaries.